 Even if it’s not officially an addiction, knowing the warning signs of unhealthy social media use is key.
 These signs show when social media takes over too much of our lives.

 To deal with these issues, the first step is noticing them.
 Then, seek help from mental health experts, find fun offline activities, and limit social media use.
+Additionally, it is important to be aware of sedentary behavior risks associated with excessive screen time.
 This way, we can get our digital habits under control.

 The Influence of Silicon Valley